 Activities and attractions most enjoyed in and around Portage La Prairie and the surrounding areas includes golfing, fishing, boating, water skiing, hiking, canoeing, hunting, birdwatching, swimming, biking, kayaking, camping, picnicking, geo caching, flightseeing, horseback riding, ice skating, ice fishing, cross country skiing and snowmobiling.

-The Portage La Prairie region enjoys many adventures locally and in the nearby parks, beaches and wetland areas.
-Some of the more popular destinations for activity include the Spruce Woods Provincial Park, St. Ambroise Beach Provincial Park, Republic of Manitobah Park, St. Francis Wildlife Management Area, Delta Marsh and Island Park.
+A few of the more popular activity and sightseeing destinations located in and around Portage La Prairie, Manitoba includes the Spruce Woods Provincial Park, St. Ambroise Beach Provincial Park, Republic of Manitobah Park, St. Francis Wildlife Management Area, Portage Spillway-Wayside Provincial Park, Delta Marsh, Twin Lakes Beach, Delta Beach, Crescent Lake and Island Park.

 Travel services and amenities important to travelers in and around Portage La Prairie, Manitoba includes accommodations (guest ranches, hotels, motels, bed and breakfasts, vacation homes, cottages, inns), campgrounds, tours, guides, big box stores, restaurants, laundromat, coffee shops, casino, grocery stores, pubs, liquor store, banks, gas station, gift stores, internet and transportation services including taxi, car rentals, and the Portage la Prairie/Southport Airport.